Tanz0rz/haxe-fmod/README.md

 ## Getting Started

 The [getting started walkthrough](https://tanz0rz.github.io/haxe-fmod/getting-started/) takes a new project from an empty build file to a playing sound.
-Every step that differs by engine has HaxeFlixel, Heaps, and Kha tabs, and picking yours once switches the whole site to it.
+Every step that differs by engine has HaxeFlixel, Heaps, and Kha tabs.
+Pick yours once and the whole site switches to it.

 Once you are set up, `haxelib run haxefmod check` verifies your local dev environment and is **highly recommended** whenever something misbehaves.